 October 20 of every year is an exceptional and powerful holiday for women in Vietnam.
 I made the regrettable mistake of thinking the holiday would be like American Mother’s Day.
 But it is not.
 It does not hold more importance or value than Mother’s Day, but a very different kind of celebration for women all over the country.

 Woman’s Day in Vietnam is about the sacrifices women have made in the past, their contributions to society then and now, and to maintain a spotlight on the struggles women still face around the world today.
-I was taken aback by how developed the thought and detailed the message were.
+I was taken aback by how developed the thought and detailed the message was.
 Not just, you’re a woman, happy women’s day.
 It has far more depth than anything I could have imagined.
 So, being ignorant, as I often am to these things, education was in order.
 I felt it was necessary to dig in and uncover the deep cultural heart of an extraordinary day in Vietnam.
 And of course, I have to bring you along with me.
 So, let us begin this journey into the beautiful and culturally rich Vietnam Women’s Day holiday.

 A Little History